Click here to join our daily meditations to support establishing a regular sitting practice.

 Qigong breathing and visualisation practices will follow with gentle energy practices to support and nourish our lungs.

-Participants are invited to practice these breathing techniques throughout the week, as well as 10-15 minutes of qigong forms as a daily routine.
+Participants are invited to practice these breathing techniques while going through this module, as well as 10-15 minutes of qigong forms as a daily routine.

 Module 2: Cultivating Healthy Defences